What Is The Number Of Neutrons In Hydrogen? Simply Explained

 Q1: Does hydrogen ever have more than two neutrons?

 A1: In natural conditions, no. The only stable hydrogen isotopes are protium (0 neutrons), deuterium (1 neutron), and tritium (2 neutrons).
-Anything beyond that is highly unstable and would decay almost instantly Simple as that..
+Anything beyond that is highly unstable and would decay almost instantly.

 Q2: How do I know which isotope of hydrogen I'm using in a lab?

 A2: Check the supplier’s documentation or the sample’s labeling.
 If it’s heavy water (D₂O), you’re dealing with deuterium.
-Tritium is usually sold as a gas or in a sealed container with clear labeling.
+Tritium is usually sold as a gas or in a sealed container with clear labeling Most people skip this — try not to.
+Simple as that..

 Q3: Why does deuterium have different physical properties than protium?